 New resources added regularly.
 Stay in the loop.

-Three No-Tech Coding Activities for Kids (handout)
+Seven No-Tech Coding Activities for Kids (handout)

-This is beautiful one-page printable resource that contains three activities that teach coding concepts through tactile activities.
+This is beautiful printable resource that contains seven activities that teach coding concepts through tactile activities.
 No computers necessary.
 The front page has the activities, while the back page has a Parent Guide.
 Print out a stack and distribute to your community.
 Great for areas with low internet connectivity or young kids.

 Hour of Code Program Lesson Plan

 In this resource, we put together a lesson plan that makes running an “hour of code” program a breeze.
 We link to a Google Slides presentation that you’re welcome to copy and modify.
 In the presentation, pay attention to the Presenter Notes section, as we put some tips and hints for all librarians running the program.

 If you’re not familiar, Hour of Code is a introduction to computer programming for kids that is run all around the world.
 There are hundreds of tutorials out there.
 Our lesson plan links to our favorite.